 Sewing Machine Fun is reader-supported!
 If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

-It all started when my daughter desperately wanted a homemade Elsa outfit for Halloween.
+This tutorial all started when my daughter desperately wanted a homemade Elsa outfit for Halloween.
 I sewed the dress easily out of inexpensive satin and cut a basic cape out of tulle.
 In the end, the cape was very plain and not majestic enough for an ice princess.
-Since using my Cricut Maker to put vinyl on tulle was out of the question, I decided to give embroidering on tulle a try.
+Since using my Cricut Maker to put vinyl snowflakes on was out of the question, I decided to give embroidering on tulle a try.
 After doing a bit of troubleshooting, I then painstakingly embroidered no less than 15 snowflakes on the bottom of that cape.
 It turned out awesome!

 Supplies Needed for Tulle Embroidery